ICIJ/murmur-next/README.md

 # or with Yarn:
 yarn add @icij/murmur-next
 ```
-Then, register Murmur as a pluggin in your app entry point:
+Then, register Murmur as a plugin in your app entry point:

 ```js
 import {createApp} from 'vue'